owentechnologist/zewtopia_wrkshop_scripts/rate_limiting.md

 [https://github.com/owentechnologist/LUA_rateLimiting](https://github.com/owentechnologist/LUA_rateLimiting)

-Below is a shell script that calls TIMESERIES as the protected resource - this is handy because we can then run queries to see when calls get through to the TS keys.
+Below is a shell script that calls Redis TIMESERIES as the protected resource - this is handy because we can then run queries to see when calls get through to the TS keys.

 ```
 #!/bin/bash